hohohahalala/IKDDhw6/README.md

 #IKDDhw6

-Use Jaccard distance & K-means to predict Political party
+Use Jaccard distance & K-means to predict political party

 ```